Chip-Biscuit/James-Bond-Quantum-of-Solace-PC-Fix/README.md

 you can fully customize the layout of the controller inside of d3d9.ini all explained inside the configuration file.

+Recomended if you are using the controller to go into the game options -> gameplay -> look sensitivity and turn it down to somewhere between 0 - 4 otherwise it is very fast trying to look around on controller.

 The default layout is as follows:

 <img width="1658" height="1133" alt="Screenshot_2026-01-28_183726" src="https://github.com/user-attachments/assets/152824e9-dff8-47e0-baa2-cc3e75a51643" />